-$\label{thm:continuous} \textbf{Table 1.
+$\label{thm:control_control_control} \textbf{Table 1.
 Summary of strategic aims and entry points for improving gender mainstreaming in UN-Habitat}$

 Strategic aim Element Entry point Element Raise the political commitment of PC Work to attract funding from donors who R senior managers responsible for are interested in funding activities with a programming to gender. strong focus on gender or allocate funding with conditions related to gender activities to be undertaken.
-Improve the capacity and commitment MR Request that the induction and continuing SD of staff for working on gender issues, WIK training for staff of the United Nations 52 including newly recruited staff.
+Improve the capacity and commitment MR Request that the induction and continuing SD of staff for working on gender issues, 1122 training for staff of the United Nations 52 including newly recruited staff.
 Office at Nairobi include training components on gender sensitivity or gender analysis.
 Improve staff performance on gender MR Improve the performance evaluation PRO issues. system's focus on gender and the application of the system by managers.
 The gender indicators of the performance evaluation system should focus on more than gender balance in teams, but also on gender competence in programmatic work.
-In addition, other incentives for working on gender should be developed-perhaps by schemes similar to the United Nations Office at Nairobi's manager of the month scheme.
-Improved the guidance on gender DPP/AR Develop standard terms of reference and PRO issues for consultants and external guidelines that include specifications on partners implementing UN-Habitat gender issues. projects and activities.
-PC or RPS Develop and and indicators and account A D / DDD Increase the political commitment of partner Governments to gender PC or RPS Develop gendered indictors and prepare evidence-based gender analytical reports AR/ DPP equality issues in housing and urban that can be used to lobby Governments. development. that can be used to looby Governments.
-Enhance the impact of (mainstream) DPP Refine the UN-Habitat training impact M training for partners on their ability to assessment methodology in order to track work on gender equality issues. gender responsiveness of partners' programmes.
+In addition, other incentives for working on gender should be developed- perhaps by schemes similar to the United Nations Office at Nairobi's manager of the month T 1.1 '1 1 DPP/AR scheme.
+DD () Improved the guidance on gender issues for consultants and external DPP/AR Develop standard terms of reference and guidelines that include specifications on PRO partners implementing UN-Habitat gender issues. projects and activities. gender issues.
+Increase the political commitment of PC or RPS Develop gendered indictors and prepare AR/ DPP partner Governments to gender evidence-based gender analytical reports equality issues in housing and urban that can be used to lobby Governments. development.
+222 Enhance the impact of (mainstream) DPP Refine the UN-Habitat training impact M training for partners on their ability to work on gender equality issues. assessment methodology in order to track gender responsiveness of partners' work on gender equanty issues. programmes.
 Raise the awareness of partners on M Use events such as the World Urban DPP new gender and human settlements Forum to disseminate gender tools. methodologies such as gendered land tools and criteria.
-Develop a database of partners with PPC/ RPS Use the World Urban Forum as a way of DPP expertise in gender and other 110/10 collecting information on partners with D 11 sustainable urbanization fields. gender skills and capacities.
-Improve UN-Habitat's ability to track R Establish a gender score card and track P&P differences in how its programmes finances for gender equality and women's benefit women and men and the empowerment. extent to which budgets are used to address gender equality issues.
-DDC Develop training materials and Dpp Build the capacity of civil society organizations working on human PPC Develop training materials and capacity-building exercises on new DPP settlements to address gender issues. gendered land tools and other similar settlements to address gender issues. gendered fand tools and other similar gender and human settlements methodologies.
-Promote balanced representation and PPC Carry out activities aimed at gender DPP decision-making of women and men sensitization and awareness among in partner community-based Disaster Management Programme partners. organizations working with the Disaster Management Programme. an / n== Improve the capacity of disaster SD/ DPP Develop gendered tools for the Disaster M management teams to meet the needs Management Programme. of and work with all groups of women and men.
+Develop a database of partners with PPC/ RPS Use the World Urban Forum as a way of DPP expertise in gender and other sustainable urbanization fields. collecting information on partners with gender skills and capacities.
+Improve UN-Habitat's ability to track R Establish a gender score card and track P&P differences in how its programmes finances for gender equality and women's 141 benefit women and men and the empowerment. extent to which budgets are used to address gender equality issues.
+Build the capacity of civil society PPC Develop training materials and DPP organizations working on human capacity-building exercises on new settlements to address gender issues. gendered land tools and other similar gender and human settlements methodologies.
+Promote balanced representation and PPC Carry out activities aimed at gender DPP decision-making of women and men sensitization and awareness among in partner community-based Disaster Management Programme partners. organizations working with the Disaster Management Programme. an in a D 1 1 1 1 2 2 2 3.7 Improve the capacity of disaster SD/ DPP Develop gendered tools for the Disaster M management teams to meet the needs of and work with all groups of women Management Programme. and men. una mon.